Skip to main content

 Description

-The provided Fileset is an example of notifying users, in particular here, a message regarding Fileset status when downloading and installing new Filesets.
+The provided Fileset is an example of notifying users, in particular, a message regarding the Fileset status when downloading and installing new Filesets.

 The Fileset is designed to:

-• Create a continual running service that monitors Fileset changes
+• Create a continually running service that monitors Fileset changes

 • Where Fileset changes occur, begin monitoring the FileWave Client log file

-• If a number of preset text strings are found in the log file, send this to the Notification Centre
+• If the preset text strings are found in the log file, send this to the Notification Centre

 • Lastly, where another preset text is found, stop monitoring the log file

 The service has been built to be actioned automatically by the user logging in.
-Where Filesets are disassociated, each has a pre-uninstallation script to ensure the services should also be removed.
+Where Filesets are disassociated, each has a pre-uninstallation script to ensure that the services are also removed.

 Ingredients